Artificial Turf FAQ'sQ) What are the advantages of installing artificial turf in my indoor sports facility or as a lawn replacement?

 Q) How do you clean artificial turf once it is installed?

-A) Turf is relatively easy to clean depending on the project.
+A) Artificial turf is relatively easy to clean depending on the project.
 Most outdoor turf can just be cleaned with a hose or leaf blower, while most indoor turf can be cleaned with a vacuum cleaner or power washer.
 For a full breakdown of how to clean your turf, check out the On Deck Sports Blog Post: How to Clean Artificial Turf in Indoor Facilities or shop our selection of turf accessories.

 Q) Is artificial turf drainable?

 A) Many of our unpadded artificial turf options are drainable.
 There are some exceptions, however, so checking the item detail page or contacting an On Deck Sports sales representative is suggested.

 Our padded artificial turf – most often used for indoor turf applications – is not drainable.